Technical Director of Electronics

 SS: For me it’s the sound performance and hearing the evangelical feedback from customers.
 They have been patiently waiting for the 555 to add 500 series quality streaming to their 500 series systems.

-During development it was seeing the new ideas come to life from ‘sketch books dreams’ to reality, such as the master clocking, the nested faraday cage and the DR regulators directly
+During development it was seeing the new ideas come to life from ‘sketch books dreams’ to reality, such as the master clocking, the nested faraday cage and the DR regulators directly below the DAC.

 AE: The master clock arrangement applies only to network sources, rather than SPDIF/USB inputs — does that mean the ND 555’s best performance is via the network?
 This will include Roon-controlled playback, presumably?